quintel/turbine/README.md

     -----+-----+------
       B  |  A  | nil

-Still, it is up to the user to **define** what the *direction* signifies: in the case of an energy graph: the energy flows from a coal plant to the electricity grid. (someone might argue that the demand flows from the grid to the power plant).
+Still, it is up to the user to define what the direction signifies: in the case of an energy graph: the energy flows from a coal plant to the electricity grid. (some might argue that the demand flows from the grid to the power plant).

-In the case of the family graph, it is the descendence:
+In the case of the family graph, it is the ancestry of people:

-    mother -> child
+    parent -:child-> child

-if the relation is 'equal': there are two edges defined and a symmetrical relationship exists:
+If the relation is equal, there are two edges defined and a symmetrical relationship exists (Turbine does not support bi-directional edges):

-    husband <-> wife
+    person1 -:spouse-> person2
+    person2 -:spouse-> person1

+    i.e., person1 <-> person2